-For the past 28 years the Commercial Vehicle Safety Alliance conducts a nationwide enforcement effort named “International Road Check” (Commercial Vehicle Safety Alliance, 2015).
+For the past 28 years, the Commercial Vehicle Safety Alliance conducts a nationwide enforcement effort named “International Road Check” (Commercial Vehicle Safety Alliance, 2015).
 International Road Check is a 72 hour enforcement effort conducted across North America that targets commercial vehicle safety violations.
 It provides statistical evidence of the current trends of commercial vehicle safety.

-During the 2015 International Road Check 4.8 percent of drivers were placed in an out of service status (Commercial Vehicle Safety Alliance, 2015).
+During the 2015 International Road Check, 4.8 percent of drivers were placed in an out of service status (Commercial Vehicle Safety Alliance, 2015).
 That means over the course of the three day enforcement 2,160 commercial vehicles were placed out of service because of the driver.
 The reasons for the drivers being placed in an out of service status include:

 Violating hours of service